AnirudhVIyer/Advanced-Project-QLORA-Tensor-Parallelism/Experiment-2-Deepspeed-Zero3-LORA/README.md

 - **Hyperparameters:** You can adjust the training hyperparameters directly within the notebook to tune the performance of your model.
 - **LORA Configuration:** To alter the Low Rank Adaptation (LORA) settings or to remove LORA configurations altogether, modify the src/train/train.py script according to your requirements.
+- **Selecting the model - Specify the T5 - Large or T5 - XL model to be used in the notebook.

 ### Step 3: Run the Experiment
 - Open the `sagemaker_exp2_notebook.ipynb` notebook.
 - Execute the cells sequentially to initialize the experiment setup and start the training process.

-## Configuring the Experiment

-Within the `sagemaker_exp2_notebook.ipynb`, you have the ability to control various aspects of the training process:

 ## Additional Notes